rish-0-0/simple-token-service/README.md

 ## Available as a Docker Image

-// TODO: Will add docker command to start the server with --SECRET argument
+// TODO: Will add docker command to start the server with --SECRET argument and optional --TIMEOUT argument as runtime env variables